The Little Orphan: Plot

-Jerry is sitting in a mouse-sized chaise longue reading Good Mousekeeping and eating cheese, which he is pulling off a mousetrap that has been set just in front of his mousehole.
-When his doorbell rings, he opens the door but does not see anyone; Nibbles zips through the door under his nose.
-Jerry shrugs in confusion, but then turns to see Nibbles pulling on the cheese in the mousetrap.
-He whisks him away just before it springs.
-Jerry then finds a note pinned to Nibbles' red scarf (which matches his cap, both trimmed with white fur).
-Nibbles is the orphan whom Jerry had agreed to host for Thanksgiving.
+Jerry is sitting in a chaise longue reading and eating cheese off a mousetrap.
+When his doorbell rings, he opens the door and finds a small, young mouse named Nibbles.
+A note pinned to Nibbles' red scarf states that Nibbles is the orphan Jerry had agreed to host for Thanksgiving.
 A postscript on the note warns: "He's always hungry".

-Jerry's cupboards are empty, so he carefully leads Nibbles to a big bowl of milk in front of where Tom is sleeping peacefully.
-Jerry warns him to be very quiet, and holds him over the bowl.
-Nibbles takes a nice loud slurp, awaking Tom just as Jerry pulls Nibbles back into hiding.
-Tom does not see anyone, so he slurps his milk and goes back to sleep.
+Jerry's cupboards are empty, so he carefully leads Nibbles to a bowl of milk in front of where Tom is sleeping, and holds him over the bowl.
+Nibbles takes a loud slurp, awaking Tom, but Jerry pulls Nibbles back into hiding.
+Tom does not see anyone, so he drinks his milk and goes back to sleep.
 Jerry holds Nibbles out to catch the last big drop that falls from Tom's whisker, but the bowl is now empty.

-Then Nibbles sees Mammy Two Shoes place a large turkey on the already laden table.
-Jerry climbs up to the table, and drops a long piece of spaghetti, which Nibbles slurps his way up.
-Nibbles begins to eat three bites of all kinds of food (and a candle), but Jerry again saves him from disaster when, bouncing off a gelatin or Jello, he almost lands in piping hot soup.
-Jerry takes decorations from the table and dresses himself as a pilgrim with a hat and blunderbuss, and Nibbles follows his example.
-Nibbles then takes a whole orange in his mouth, swelling his head, but Jerry hits Nibbles on the back of the head, causing the orange to fly out of Nibbles, and into a sleeping Tom's mouth, then rebounding back and forth in his guts, thoroughly waking him up.
+Then Jerry and Nibbles see Mammy Two Shoes place a large turkey on the already laden table.
+The two mice climb onto the table, and Nibbles begins to take bites of all kinds of food, exposing himself to risks Jerry has to rescue him from.
+Using table decorations, Jerry and Nibbles dress as pilgrims with hats and a blunderbuss.
+Nibbles then swallows a whole orange, swelling him, but Jerry hits Nibbles on the back of the head, causing the orange to fly out of Nibbles and into Tom's mouth, waking him up.

-Tom, seeing the mice getting into the Thanksgiving dinner, puts on a feather duster, first as a general camouflage, but then as a Native American headdress.
+Tom, seeing the mice getting into the Thanksgiving dinner, puts on a feather duster, first as a general camouflage, then as a Native American headdress.
 Tom approaches Nibbles, who points his toy blunderbuss at Tom.
-Tom lowers his chin, knowing this will not hurt him.
-What really comes knocking the feline out of his bliss is Jerry popping a champagne cork, which hurls into his face.
-Tom then grabs Jerry, but Nibbles, purposefully this time and carrying a fork, ricochets off the jello and stabs Tom in the hind end.
-Tom howls in pain and then uses the fork to catch Nibbles, and Jerry, perched on a candelabra, whacks Tom in the face with a large spoon, knocking him back.
+Tom lowers his chin, daring him to hit him, until Jerry pops a champagne cork right into his face.
+Tom then grabs Jerry, but Nibbles, carrying a fork, ricochets off a jello and stabs Tom in the hind end.
+Tom in turn uses the fork to catch Nibbles, and Jerry whacks Tom in the face with a large spoon, knocking him back.